The Role of Habits in Self-Management

 Create an Implementation Plan

-Plan out when and where you will perform the desired behaviour.
+Plan out when and where you will perform the desired behavior.
 This helps to bridge the gap between intention and action.

 Start Small